Sintaluta: History

-Another first for the town was when in 1945, Bell Telephone celebrated its 70th anniversary.
+In 1945, Bell Telephone celebrated its 70th anniversary.
 There was a resident in town, whose name was John Miller.
 He was 91 years old at the time.
 He received a call from Paris, Ontario, that was sent by the mayor of the city.
 It was congratulating him on being the oldest person from Western Canada who heard the first message sent over the Bell Telephone when he was 21 years old.

 Sintaluta once was home to seven elevator companies, and has the distinction as being one of the top grain-producing areas in all of Canada.
 There are two remaining elevators in town today, and are in the hands of private owners, two of fewer than 350 elevators that remain across the prairies today.